Lotus1987/learngit/readme.txt

 Git new line.
 Git change.sencond change.
 third change
-Creating a new branch is so quick.
+Creating a new branch is quick and simple.